Be a Roofing Inspector: Job Description, Duties and Requirements

 Step 1: Meet Educational Requirements

-Although some employers only require roofing inspectors to have a high school diploma, others seek candidates who have postsecondary education in an area such as engineering, architecture, building inspection or home inspection.
-Prospective roofing inspectors might consider enrolling in a building inspection technology degree program.
-Courses in shop, algebra and blueprint reading can also be valuable to aspiring roofing inspectors.
+Although some employers only require roofing inspectors to have a high school diploma, others seek candidates who have postsecondary education in an area such as engineering, architecture, building inspection, or home inspection.
+You might consider enrolling in a building inspection technology degree program.
+Courses in shop, algebra, and blueprint reading can also be valuable.

 Step 2: Gain Work Experience

 Employers typically require roofing inspectors to have previous industry-related work experience.
-Working as a roofer for several years could help candidates meet experience requirements.
+Working as a roofer for several years could help you meet experience requirements.
 A bachelor's degree can often substitute for work experience.

 Step 3: Get On-the-Job Training

 Construction and building inspectors, including roofing inspectors, generally learn many procedures on the job.
-They typically work with an experienced inspector to learn about regulations, inspection methods and ordinances.
+You'll typically work with an experienced inspector to learn about regulations, inspection methods, and ordinances.

 Step 4: Earn a License

 Licensure is required by many states.
 To qualify for licensure, some states require individuals to pass a state exam and meet work experience or education requirements.